openedx/open-edx-proposals/oeps/oep-0005/decisions/0004-To-Make-Or-Not-To-Make.rst

   * If we don't create a make interface now, services might create their on make interface, which might/will result in non-standard make experience

 - make targets decrease verbosity and memorization
-- Can be used to enable a UI across projects based on different tech stacks
+- can be used to enable a UI across projects based on different tech stacks
 - Provide a "canonical example" of how to do those operations

 Against: